 Treatment of complications

 Multiple myeloma remains incurable despite recent remarkable advances in therapy.
-Treatment is aimed at preventing or relieving symptoms and complications, destroying abnormal plasma cells, and slowing progression of the disorder.
+Treatment is aimed at preventing or relieving symptoms and complications, destroying abnormal plasma cells and slowing progression of the disorder.

 Treatment usually does not begin until the person develops symptoms or complications, although certain patients with high-risk features who are asymptomatic and have no obvious complications may also be required to start treatment.
+These high-risk features include greater extent of disease, blood levels of certain proteins, and specific genetic abnormalities in the tumor cells.

 An immunomodulatory agent (thalidomide, lenalidomide, or pomalidomide), and/or proteasome inhibitor (bortezomib, carfilzomib, or ixazomib), plus corticosteroids (such as dexamethasone, prednisone, or methylprednisolone)